Muhammad-Maaiz/Muhammad-Maaiz/README.md

 - 📫 How to reach me at: **maaizmuhammad044@gmail.com**

-- ⚡ Fun fact **I love cracking jokes and believe that laughter is the best medicine.
+- ⚡ Fun fact: **I love cracking jokes and believe that laughter is the best medicine.
 Ready for a good laugh anytime! 🎭**

 <h3 align="left">Connect with me:</h3>
 <p align="left">